Piuliss/FirewallTool/README.md

 FirewallTool
 ====================
 FirewallTool is a web application developed with the framework Ruby on Rails.
 It allows to design with a graphic interface a network with wires, servers, computer, phones, firewall, etc. The firewall can be configured using iptable rules.
 The iptable rules can be imported, or implemented using a GUI.
+Once, the network is implemented and the firewall rules defined you can start to simulate packet traffic or network attacks to test the rules defined in the firewall .

 FirewallTool has a guaranteed compatibility in the browser Chrome

 Installation